An Extended Coding Theorem with Application to Quantum Complexities

 The study of Kolmogorov complexity originated from the work of~[\citealt*{Kolmogorov65}].
-The canonical self-delimiting form of Kolmogorov complexity was introduced in~[\citealt*{ZvonkinLe70}] and~[\citealt*{Chaitin75}].
+The canonical self-delimiting form of Kolmogorov complexity was introduced in~[\citealt*{Levin74}] and~[\citealt*{Chaitin75}].
 The universal probability $\m$ was introduced in~[\citealt*{Solomonoff64}].
 More information about the history of the concepts used in this paper can be found in the textbook~[\citealt*{LiVi08}].
 The main theorem of this paper is an inequality that has the mutual information of a string with the halting sequence.
 More background on this term can be found in~[\citealt*{VereshchaginVi04v2}].
 Lemma \ref{lem:elemmap}, uses the notion of stochasticity.
 A string is stochastic if it is typical of a simple probability distribution.
 Aspects involving stochastic objects were studied in~[\citealt*{Shen83,Shen99,Vyugin87}].
 Stochasticity is one area of study in algortihmic statistics, which can be found in~[\citealt*{VereshchaginVi04,VereshchaginVi10,Vereshchagin13,VereshchaginSh16}].

-At a Tallinn conference in 1973, Kolmogorov formulated notion of a two part code and introduced the structure function (see~[\citealt*{VereshchaginVi04v2}] for more details).
-Related aspects involving stochastic objects were studied in~[\citealt*{Shen83,Shen99,Vyugin87}].
-The work of Kolmogorov and the modelling of individual strings using a two-part code was expanded upon in~[\citealt*{VereshchaginVi04v2,GacsTrVi01}].
-These works introduced the notion of using the prefix of an encoding of Chaitin's halting probability to define a universal algorithmic sufficient statistic of strings.

-The generalization and synthesis of this work and the development of algorithmic statistics can be seen in the works of~[\citealt*{VereshchaginVi04,VereshchaginVi10,Vereshchagin13}].
-This led to the central theorem in~[\citealt*{EpsteinLe14,Epstein13,Levin14}], which showed that the algorithmic probability of non-exotic finite sets of strings are dominated by their simplest element.
-The first game theoretic proof this theorem can be found in~[\citealt*{Shen12}].
-This theorem is a followup to the $\epsilon$ term of theorem 6 in~[\citealt*{VereshchaginVi04}] (and its variant in~[\citealt*{EpsteinBe2011}]), which states that if a string is contained by a large number of sets of bounded complexity, then it is contained by a simple set.

-Quantum algorithmic probability was studied in~[\citealt*{Gacs01}].
-A type of quantum complexity dependent on descriptive complexity was introduced in~[\citealt*{Vitanyi99}].
-Another variant of quantum complexity, as seen in~[\citealt*{BerthiaumeVaLa00}], uses a universal quantum Turing machine.